sgoldenlab/simba/docs/tutorial.md

-# Tutorial
+# SimBA Tutorial
-This is a step by step tutorial to start using the GUI.
+This is a step by step tutorial to start using SimBA.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/simba.png" width="294" height="115" />